 'Any evidence for Planet Nine is gone': Scientists dispute probability of mystery planet

-Is there a hidden ninth planet far from the sun?
+Is there a hidden ninth planet far from the sun affecting the orbits of distant space rocks?
 New research pours cold water on the theory.

 More in www.cnet.com